DataDog/kong-plugin-ddtrace/README.md

 `--data 'config.service_name=your-preferred-name'`

-This value can use vault references.
-By default, the value of the environment variale `DD_SERVICE` is used by resolving `vault://env/dd-service`.
+This value can be set using the environment variable `DD_SERVICE`.
+It can also be configured with a vault reference.

-When this variable is not set, the default is `kong`.
+The default value is "kong"

 ### Environment